pypa/cibuildwheel/README.md

 Changelog
 =========

+### 0.9.1

+- 🛠 Removed the need to use `{python}` and `{pip}` in `CIBW_BEFORE_BUILD` statements, by ensuring the correct version is always on the path at `python` and `pip` instead. (#60)
+- 🛠 We now patch the _ssl module on Python 3.4 and 3.5 so these versions can still make SSL web requests using TLS 1.2 while building. (#71)

 ### 0.9.0

-- Add support for Python 3.7 (#73)
+- ✨ Add support for Python 3.7 (#73)

 ### 0.8.0

-- Drop support for Python 3.3 on Linux (#67)
+- ⚠️ Drop support for Python 3.3 on Linux (#67)
-- Fix TLS by updating setuptools (#69)
+- 🐛 Fix TLS by updating setuptools (#69)

 ### 0.7.1

-- macOS: Fix Pip bugs resulting from PyPI TLS 1.2 enforcement
+- 🐛 macOS: Fix Pip bugs resulting from PyPI TLS 1.2 enforcement
-- macOS: Fix brew Python3 version problems in the CI
+- 🐛 macOS: Fix brew Python3 version problems in the CI

 ### 0.7.0

-- You can now specify a custom docker image using the `CIBW_MANYLINUX1_X86_64_IMAGE` and `CIBW_MANYLINUX1_I686_IMAGE` options. (#46)
+- ✨ You can now specify a custom docker image using the `CIBW_MANYLINUX1_X86_64_IMAGE` and `CIBW_MANYLINUX1_I686_IMAGE` options. (#46)
-- Fixed a bug where cibuildwheel would download and build a package from PyPI(!) instead of building the package on the local machine. (#51)
+- 🐛 Fixed a bug where cibuildwheel would download and build a package from PyPI(!) instead of building the package on the local machine. (#51)

 ### 0.6.0

-- On the Linux build, the host filesystem is now accessible via `/host` (#36)
+- ✨ On the Linux build, the host filesystem is now accessible via `/host` (#36)
-- Fixed a bug where setup.py scripts would run the wrong version of Python when running subprocesses on Linux (#35)
+- 🐛 Fixed a bug where setup.py scripts would run the wrong version of Python when running subprocesses on Linux (#35)

 ### 0.5.1

-- Fixed a couple of bugs on Python 3.
+- 🐛 Fixed a couple of bugs on Python 3.
-- Added experimental support for Mac builds on [Bitrise.io](https://www.bitrise.io)
+- ✨ Added experimental support for Mac builds on [Bitrise.io](https://www.bitrise.io)

 ### 0.5.0

-- `CIBW_ENVIRONMENT` added.
+- ✨ `CIBW_ENVIRONMENT` added.
 You can now set environment variables for each build, even within the Docker container on Linux.
 This is a big one! (#21)
-- `CIBW_BEFORE_BUILD` now runs in a system shell on all platforms.
+- ✨ `CIBW_BEFORE_BUILD` now runs in a system shell on all platforms.
 You can now do things like `CIBW_BEFORE_BUILD="cmd1 && cmd2"`. (#32)

 ### 0.4.1

-- Fixed a bug on Windows where subprocess' output was hidden (#23)
+- 🐛 Fixed a bug on Windows where subprocess' output was hidden (#23)
-- Fixed a bug on Appveyor where logs would appear in the wrong order due to output buffering (#24, thanks @YannickJadoul!)
+- 🐛 Fixed a bug on Appveyor where logs would appear in the wrong order due to output buffering (#24, thanks @YannickJadoul!)

 ### 0.4.0

-- Fixed a bug that was increasing the build time by building the wheel twice.
+- 🐛 Fixed a bug that was increasing the build time by building the wheel twice.
 This was a problem for large projects that have a long build time.
 If you're upgrading and you need the old behaviour, use `CIBW_BEFORE_BUILD={pip} install .`, or install exactly the dependencies you need in `CIBW_BEFORE_BUILD`.
 See #18.

 ### 0.3.0

-- Removed Python 2.6 support on Linux (#12)
+- ⚠️ Removed Python 2.6 support on Linux (#12)

 ### 0.2.1

 11 June 2017

-- Changed the build process to install the package before building the wheel - this allows direct dependencies to be installed first (#9, thanks @tgarc!)
+- 🛠 Changed the build process to install the package before building the wheel - this allows direct dependencies to be installed first (#9, thanks @tgarc!)
-- Added Python 3 support for the main process, for systems where Python 3 is the default (#8, thanks @tgarc).
+- ✨ Added Python 3 support for the main process, for systems where Python 3 is the default (#8, thanks @tgarc).

 ### 0.2.0

 13 April 2017

-- Added `CIBW_SKIP` option, letting users explicitly skip a build
+- ✨ Added `CIBW_SKIP` option, letting users explicitly skip a build
-- Added `CIBW_BEFORE_BUILD` option, letting users run a shell command before the build starts
+- ✨ Added `CIBW_BEFORE_BUILD` option, letting users run a shell command before the build starts

 ### 0.1.3

 31 March 2017

-- First public release!
+- 🌟 First public release!

 Contributing
 ============